-Our experiences are thus influenced by the categories which we have created.
 Being social creatures, we are taught to act and think in certain ways.
-So far, this is similar to Bourdieu’s transcendentalism.
-How we think and act is necessarily influenced by our socialization; our pasts.
+So far, this parallels Bourdieu’s transcendentalism.
+How we think and act is necessarily influenced by our socialization; our dispositions (habitus); our pasts.
 Indeed, actors’ contemporary perceptions and understandings are interwoven with our memories (Bergson 1959[1896]: 53-54).
-We cannot thus erase or bracket our biographies and socializations from our understandings, as these very frameworks influence how we understand the world.
+Bourdieu was probably right to say that we cannot erase or bracket our biographies and socializations from our understandings.
+These frameworks influence how we understand the world.
+Nevertheless, we can consciously take inspiration and repurpose them for change instead of negate them via ordinary communications.